Rosenbaum & Rosenbaum, P.C. | April 14, 2016 | Car Accidents

 Drugs affect different people in different ways.
 Sometimes a person is left mildly hungry after smoking some marijuana while other people are completely paranoid.
 Additionally, the effect of specific types of drugs can change from use to use ? so regular users may not even know how a particular drug could affect them.
 This does not take into account the vast numbers of legal drugs that can cause people to become sleep or lethargic upon use, which all affect their ability to drive.

 If you were injured a car wreck due to the actions of a drugged driver, then you may want to speak to an attorney.
 Driving while under the influence of drugs is an illegal activity and you should not have to pay for your medical bills because of the reckless actions of another.
-An attorney can help you get the compensation you need to pay for those bills and other expenses as you focus on getting your life back on track.
+A car accident lawyer can help you get the compensation you need to pay for those bills and other expenses as you focus on getting your life back on track.